UCCS-SP25-CS4300-CS5300-1/Group-7-Spring-2025/README.md

 # Group-7-Spring-2025
 ## Setup
 1. Navigate to the root of the project.
-2. Run `docker-compose up -d --build`
+2. Run `docker-compose up -d --build`.
+Same a production environment for now.

 ## Accessing
 `http://127.0.0.1`